LemaMichael/Sound/README.md

 # Sound
-A simple tweak for the SoundCloud app
+A simple tweak for the SoundCloud application

 Listen to music without logging in or signing up!